subhadeeppaul/StatisticsWithPython-/README.md

-# Statistics with Julia: Python Implementation
+# Statistics with Python: Fundamentals for Data Science, Machine Learning and Artificial Intelligence

-This repository contains Python implementations of the code examples and exercises found in the book "Statistics with Julia: Fundamentals for Data Science, Machine Learning, and Artificial Intelligence" by Yoni Nazarathy and Hayden Klok.
+This repository contains Python implementations of the 200+ code examples and exercises found in the book "Statistics with Julia: Fundamentals for Data Science, Machine Learning, and Artificial Intelligence" by Yoni Nazarathy and Hayden Klok.

 ## Overview